PlanterApp/planter_docs/content/en/docs/300_plant-information/301_how-to-grow/index.md

 #### Varieties

 #### Companion Plants
-**Companion plants** are plants that complement each other when planted side-by-side

-- Companion plants will not compete intensely for the same resources and do not suffer from the same diseases and pests

-- Companion plants can offer added benefits such as repelling pests and attracting beneficial insects
+**Companion plants** may offer benefits such as repelling pests and attracting beneficial insects when planted together.

+Toggle the grid icon to see more or less detail on the companion plant relationships and select the down arrow to expand the list of relationships.
+{{< screenshot Companion-plants.jpg "Screenshot of carrots Companion Plants collapsed list" >}}

-Select the companion plant cards to learn more about each companion plant.
+Select the relationship cards to see detailed information about potential benefits.<br /><br />
+{{< screenshot Companion-relationship.jpg "Screenshot of the carrot and onion companion relationship card" >}}<br /><br />

 #### Combative Plants
-**Combative plants** should not be planted side-by-side, as they can compete intensely for the same resources, or suffer from the same diseases and pests.
+**Combative plants** may compete intensely for the same resources or suffer from the same diseases and pests if planted together.

+Toggle the grid icon to see more or less detail on the combative plant relationships and select the down arrow to expand the list of relationships.
+{{< screenshot Combative-plants.jpg "Screenshot of carrots Combative Plants collapsed list" >}}

-Select the combative plant cards to learn more about each combative plant.<br /><br />
+Select the relationship cards to see detailed information about potential drawbacks.<br /><br />
-{{< screenshot Carrots-companions.jpg "Screenshot of carrots Companion Plants and Combative Plants" >}}
+{{< screenshot Combative-relationship.jpg "Screenshot of the carrot and dill combative relationship card" >}}

 {{< alert icon="🌱" context="info" text="Plants that are neither companions nor combative are neutral" />}}

-{{< alert icon="🌿" context="info" text="Some plants can be companions and combative, depending on the variety.
-An example of this is pole beans and bush beans.
-For these plants, Planter recommends all potential companions and warns of all potentially combative plants.
-These plants have a yellow compatibility indicator in the garden." />}}

 #### Pests
 Pests that the plant tends to suffer from.
 Select the cards to learn more about each of the pests including: Plants affected, Identification, Damage, prevention, Physical controls, and Chemical controls.